open-dc-grid/standard/6_12V_link.md

 also apply to ODG 12V Link conforming devices but some extreme requirements specific to the automotive environment are not required of ODG 12V Link devices.

+The ODG 12V Link supports communications between devices attached to the bus through a variation of the LIN Bus used for low-speed communications in automobiles.
+This communications interface is optional for load devices but required for power sources except for AC adapters.
+These communications are used to manage a bus with more than one power source, implement priority allocation of power to loads, and for the remote management of appliances or other loads that choose to implement it including PAYG.
+The communications system includes the concept of a functional bus manager but this function is not restricted to a particular physical device as with a typical LIN Bus and can potentially be shifted between devices as needed when devices are attached or removed from the bus.
+While capable of general purpose messages, this communication system is intended primarily for bus management and should not be considered a substitute for high speed communications through WiFi or other technologies.
+Communications details are provided in the following sections.

 ## Port Types

 As defined the the architecture section, this standard defines a port as